ternaustralia/dawe-rlp-spec/docs/README.md

 # Specification

 Use Visual Studio Code to edit the specification files in the `source` directory.

+Note that you need to have `asciidoctor` installed on your system.
+Installation instructions can be found at https://docs.asciidoctor.org/asciidoctor/latest/install/ruby-packaging/.

 For auto-reload and live-preview functionality, do the following: